It’s possible to reduce the risk of haemorrhoids (also spelt hemorrhoids), or 'piles', developing by preventing constipation.

 - avoid any medicines that can cause constipation (for example, painkillers containing codeine)

-- avoid sitting on the toilet for long periods of time doing puzzles, reading or playing electronic games – this increases the amount of time you spend straining and placing unnecessary pressure on the blood vessels of the anus.
+- avoid sitting on the toilet for long periods of time.
+(It’s also best to avoid doing activities such as puzzles, reading or playing electronic games as this tends to increase the amount of time you spend on the toilet and places unnecessary pressure on the blood vessels of the anus.)

 For more information about constipation and how to avoid it visit the Gastroenterological Society of Australia (GESA) website.